 True, non-candy treats may not make your house the most popular stop in the neighborhood, but there are some really fun alternatives to candy that are definitely kid-approved.
 And all the other families who are trying to limit sugar or who are sensitive to food dyes will thank you!

-Ideas for Healthy Halloween Treats (That Kids Actually Like)
+Ideas for Non-Candy Halloween Treats (Kids Actually Like)

 1. Glider Airplanes

 Surprisingly, mini airplanes are inexpensive and a great alternative to candy.
 My brother loved these when we were little and would have taken one of these over candy any day!

 2. Organic Juice Boxes